%20(7)_edited_.jpg)

 Through seminars abroad on the topic of "wildlife protection in Africa" we want to make the value and necessity of our work more understandable to a broader public in Europe.
 “Anti-poaching work” is not yet correctly understood by many in Europe, as is the value of the “sustainable utilization” of wild animals for the benefit of people and the future of wildlife in Africa.

-Development of Wildlife Protection Teams
+Development of State and Communal Wildlife Protection Teams

-for Nature Conservation, Job Creation and Rural Development
+for Nature Conservation, Law Enforcement and Development